Lady Lazarus: German identity and World War II

-Plath was the daughter of a German immigrant, Otto Plath, and an Austrian immigrant, Aurelia Plath.
-According to Plath's biographer Heather Clark, the first generation American poet felt a lot of pride around her German identity.
-This began to shift during World War II where Clark stipulates that she began feeling shame about her identity.
-"These questions suggest that Sylvia understood from a young age that the German identity she shared with her father was somehow dangerous- a secret source of shame".
+Plath was the daughter of a German immigrant, Otto Plath.
+According to Plath's biographer Heather Clark, as a child Plath was proud of her German heritage, but this began to shift during World War II, when she began feeling shame about her ethnicity.
+According to Clark, "Sylvia understood from a young age that the German identity she shared with her father was somehow dangerous—a secret source of shame".

 Holocaust imagery

-The poem makes several references to the Holocaust through imagery such as "Bright as a Nazi lampshade," and in the last two stanzas:
+The poem makes several references to the Holocaust through imagery such as "Bright as a Nazi lampshade" and in the last two stanzas:

-Ghasemi writes that these stanzas address the deadliness of the Holocaust in general, but the burning of dead bodies that occurred in particular.
+These stanzas address the deadliness of the Holocaust in general, Ghasemi writes, and more particularly the burning of dead bodies that occurred in the crematoriums at the concentration camps.

-The scholar Tegan Jane Schetrumpf also makes connections to the Holocaust, stating that, "Plath compares the merchandise of a miracle-performing saint to the remnants of Holocaust victims to emphasize that she is a relic of death, as postmodernist readers are relics of the Holocaust[.]"
-And Plath biographer Clark has argued that Plath uses Holocaust imagery to designate a clear moral binary, while also distancing herself from her Germanness.
+The scholar Tegan Jane Schetrumpf also makes connections to the Holocaust, stating that "Plath compares the merchandise of a miracle-performing saint to the remnants of Holocaust victims to emphasize that she is a relic of death, as postmodernist readers are relics of the Holocaust[.]"
+Plath biographer Clark has argued that Plath uses Holocaust imagery to designate a clear moral binary, while also distancing herself from her Germanness.

 Omissions

 When compared to early manuscripts and the audio recording, the published version omits several lines of verse.
 When Plath recorded this poem for the BBC in London in October 1962, her version included a line after line 12 of the published version, "Do I terrify?"
 The recorded version goes on, "Yes, yes, Herr Professor, it is I. Can you deny?"
-Another line of "I think I may be Japanese" follows line 33 of the published poem, "I may be skin and bone."
+Another line "I may be Japanese" follows line 33 of the published poem, "I may be skin and bone."